Dorothy2020/incomeAPI/README.md

 # incomeAPI

-Model API tht users can come and record their expenses
+Model API that users can come and record their expenses